 Focus group research – Focus groups are a group of people who are given a particular topic to discuss and then observed to get their point of view on the focused topic.
 For example – if you wanted to launch a new form of ketchup, the topic can be what can be the flavours which people love the most?
 The ketchup can then be based on these different flavours.
 This is just a basic example.
 The topics can become increasingly complex and the subjects who form a part of the focus groups can be a leader of their fields as well.
 A focus group could also focus on how the ketchup making company can change its positioning in the mind of the customer?
 And this case, the members of the focus group can be the executives and managers of leading ad agencies as well.

 Ethnographic research – This type of marketing research can also be said to be of the niche type.
 This is because the ethnographic research focuses on micro niche audiences and finds out what can be done to make these audiences comfortable to the brand and to make them buy more of their products or services.
-To read more about ethnographic research, click this link.
+To read more, click on this link about ethnographic research

 Qualitative market research – This type of marketing research is more associated with branding, positioning and other such qualitative features of the company where the company might need feedback from their existing or new customers.
 Some of the common forms of qualitative market research are word associations, visualizations, projective techniques and others.
 These types of marketing research questions help the researcher collect primary information to complete his research objectives.
 Read more about qualitative marketing research.